 Why X-rays?

-In order to study bonds in molecules, it is important to use a wavelength of light that matches the length of those bonds.
+When measuring distance, it is important to select a unit of measure that is on the scale of the object one is measuring.
+For example, to measure the length of a pencil, one would not want to use a yard stick that only has feet gradations.
+Similarly, if one wanted to measure the length of a car, it would be inappropriate to use a 12 inch ruler with cm marks.
+Therefore, in order to study bonds in molecules, it is important to use a wavelength of light that matches the length of those bonds.
 X-rays have wavelengths in the Å range, which matches perfectly with typical bond distances (1–3 Å).

 The unit cell